arthur5120/real-time-chat-app/--todo-list.md

 # Chat flickering, maybe due to too many messages.
 (Limit the number of messages rendered, use lazy loading.)
 # Sending inactivity status change erroneously.
 # User going inactive even when clicking.
 Scheduling is not resetting properly.
+# Maybe change the user diff on the retrieveMessages to a uuid and use it instead of the database id?

 // Done yesterday

-Change retrieveRooms function to check if the user is in the current room using their IDs and update the state.
-Update UI separating the current user inactivity state from users.

-// Done today

 Update the chat component and the socket to use objects with both the users ids and names to handle repeated names.
 Add check to retrieveRooms function to prevent it from searching an empty array.

+// Done today

+Implement a method to generate a consistent emoji for each user based on their ID, to distinguish users with the same name.
+Fix name undefined on room user list during auto-logout.